 No!
 While ToxMod processes all of your player audio, so does your voice chat system.
-What really matters is whether that data ever leaves the player’s control or changes how the player is treated.
+What really matters is whether that data is ever seen by a human or used in any automated actions or decisions.
 And the answer is that ToxMod - just like a player report - will trigger if and only if it detects high risk of toxicity or harm, and only then will send the relevant data to your team of moderators to respond to.

 Absolutely not.
 ToxMod only flags harms that are happening live - it will never try to flag players based only on a guess that they’ll misbehave in the future.
 ToxMod does track player history - i.e. how many times they’ve committed offenses - in order to help prioritize repeat or escalating offenders, but this only determines how urgently it flags new offenses after the player misbehaves again.

 When you first deploy it, ToxMod does not take any immediate action on its own.
 Instead, it watches for harmful behavior and escalates it promptly to your moderators - typically within 45 seconds from when the offense began.
 This means your moderators can often mute the offender or take more extreme action if needed; and as ToxMod learns about your ecosystem, you can also begin using its automation features to take these actions directly for the most overt offenses without needing to loop your moderation team in first.